nrfconnect/sdk-nrf/lib/bin/lwm2m_carrier/doc/app_integration.rst

    This event indicates that the bootstrap sequence is complete, and that the device is ready to be registered.
    This event is typically seen during the first boot-up.

-:c:macro:`LWM2M_CARRIER_EVENT_READY`
+:c:macro:`LWM2M_CARRIER_EVENT_LTE_READY`
+   This event indicates that the device is registered to the LTE network (home or roaming).
+   The bootstrap sequence is complete and the application can use the LTE link.

+:c:macro:`LWM2M_CARRIER_EVENT_REGISTERED`
-   This event indicates that the device has connected successfully to the carrier's device management server.
+   This event indicates that the device has registered successfully to the carrier's device management servers.

 :c:macro:`LWM2M_CARRIER_EVENT_DEFERRED`
    This event indicates that the connection to the device management server has failed.
-   The :c:macro:`LWM2M_CARRIER_EVENT_DEFERRED` event appears instead of the :c:macro:`LWM2M_CARRIER_EVENT_READY` event.
+   The :c:macro:`LWM2M_CARRIER_EVENT_DEFERRED` event appears instead of the :c:macro:`LWM2M_CARRIER_EVENT_REGISTERED` event.
    The :c:member:`timeout` parameter supplied with this event determines when the LwM2M carrier library will retry the connection.

 :c:macro:`LWM2M_CARRIER_DEFERRED_NO_REASON`